 The nursing courses that include clinical experiences are offered on a sequential basis beginning each fall and summer term for LPNs and paramedics.
 The biology courses should also be taken in sequence.
 A minimum grade of C or better is required in the following courses: Biology 2121K, 2122K and 2161K; mathematics and ENGL 1101 for admission and/or progression in the nursing sequence.
-All general academic courses must be completed by the time the nursing courses are completed.
+All general academic courses must be completed before beginning the nursing courses for those students that are admitted to the nursing sequence starting in the spring semester.
+For students admitted in the summer or fall semester, all general academic courses must be completed before starting NURS 2204, the first nursing course in the second year of nursing.